zeliest/heat_mortality_productivity_impacts/README.md

-# Master Thesis on the Loss of Labor Productivity due to Heat in Switzerland
-Supervised by Marius Zumwald and Prof. David Bresch

 ## Folders

 ### data_analysis
 The results jupyter notebook in master_thesis/data_analysis/notebooks/ shows how to get the numbers and figures from the output of the model.
-The resulting figures can be found in master_thesis/data_analysis/figures.
+The resulting figures can be found in /data_analysis/figures.

 ### research

 The folder master_thesis/research/notebooks/ contains the jupyter notebooks where the different elements used in the model were studied.
-The data used in these notebooks are in master_thesis/research/data and the output figures in master_thesis/research/figures
+The data used in these notebooks are in /research/data and the output figures in /research/figures

 ### src